For the land-locked swimmer, dryland workouts provide a way to complement the training they have done in the water.

 Where to buy the gear you will need for these dryland workouts:

 StretchCordz.
 One of the old-school dryland training tools that never goes out of style, StretchCordz are available with paddles or with handles.
 They come in different levels of resistance (blue is the hardest one).
-Click here to buy StretchCordz.
+Click here to shop StretchCordz at Amazon.

 Medicine Ball.
 Not all medicine balls are made alike, and when it comes to performing medicine ball slams, few are tough enough to take the punishment, usually splitting.
-The TRX Slam Ball is made specifically to take all of the slamming you can muster.
-Amazon also makes their own version.
+The TRX Slam Ball is made specifically to take all the slamming you can muster.
+Amazon also makes its own version.

 Pull-up bar.
-Another standard in the dryland exercise repertoire, pull ups target your back, and more specifically your lats, which are fundamental to pulling yourself through the water.
-There are plenty of different at-home pull up bars you can set-up to be able to do this foundational exercises at home.
+Another standard in the dryland exercise repertoire, pull-ups target your back, and more specifically your lats, which are fundamental to pulling yourself through the water.
+There are plenty of different at-home pull-up bars you can set up to do these foundational exercises at home.

 Exercise bands.
 I love looped exercise resistance bands for their versatility.
 I use them almost daily for pull-aparts (great for shoulder strength and stability) and performing various glute and hip stability exercises.
 Available in a variety of different resistance levels.
-This pack of resistance bands are well rated and relatively cheap.
+This pack of resistance bands is well-rated and relatively cheap.